tdda/tdda/doc/source/cli.md

 `-a`, `--all`               Report all fields, even if there are no
 failures

 `-f`, `--fields`            Report only fields with failures

 `-r`, `--report` [*REPORT* ...]
-                        Report formats to write.
+Report formats to write, space-separated.
+Formats: `html`, `md` (`markdown`), `txt` (`text`), `json`, `yaml`, `toml`.
+The stem of the output file is taken from *REPORT_PATH* if `-o` is given, otherwise from *OUTPUT*.

 `-t`, `--type_checking` {*strict*,*sloppy*}
-                        "sloppy" means consider all numeric types
+"sloppy" means consider all numeric types equivalent
-                        equivalent

 `-o`, `--report-path` *REPORT_PATH*
-                        Path for reports
+Stem path for report files (extension is replaced by the format).

 `--write-all-records`   Include passing records
 `--per-constraint   `   Write one flag column per failing constraint in
 addition to n_failures.
 Set by default.

 `--no-per-constraint`   Do not write out any per-constraint flag columns
 `--no-original-field`s  Do not write out original fields columns
 `--original-fields  `   Write out original fields columns (default)
 `--no-output-fields `   Do not write out any original fields in the output.
 By
 default, all original columns will be included.

 `--output-fiel`ds [OUTPUT_FIELDS ...]
 Specify original columns to write out.
-`-`r, --report [REPORT ...]
-                      Report formats to write.

 `--interleave       `   Interleave ok columns with original fields.
 `--no-interleave    `   Do not interleave ok columns with original fields.
 `--index            `   Include a row-number index in the output file when
 detecting.
-Rows are usually numbered from 1, unless
-                      the input file already has an index.
+Rows are usually numbered from 1, unless the input file already has an index.

 `--int              `   Write out boolean fields as integers, with 1 for true
 and 0 for false.

 `--k`ey [KEY ...]
 Key or key fields to use when reporting failures

 `--verify-required-fields`, `--vrf`
 Force verify of required fields

 `--verify-allowed-fields`, `--vaf`
 Force verify of allowed fields

 `--no-verify-required-fields`, `--no-vrf`
 Force no verication of required fields

 `--no-verify-allowed-fields`, `--no-vaf`
 Force no verification of allowed fields

 `--varf`, `--vraf`          Force verification of allowed and required
 fields

 `--no-varf`, `--no-vraf`    Force no verification of allowed and required
 fields

 `--pandas`, `--pd`          Use Pandas as DataFrame engine.
 `--polars`, `--pl`          Use Polars as DataFrame engine.
 `--backend`, `-B` *BACKEND*   Backend choice for Pandas
 (When dataframe engine is Pandas)
 `n` for numpy_nullable *
 `a` for pyarrow
 `o` for original.

+### EXAMPLES

+(The example data can be obtained by running `tdda examples`, which will create various directories, including `constraints_examples`, containing source data for these examples.)

+1) `tdda detect elements.parquet elements.tdda elements-failures.parquet`

+This command reads data from `elements.parquet`, checks it against the constraints in `elements.tdda`, and writes records with one or more constraint failures to `elements-failures.parquet`.

+2) `tdda detect elements.parquet elements.tdda elements-failures.parquet -r html -o elements`

+As above, and also writes an HTML report to `elements.html`.

+3) `tdda detect elements.parquet elements.tdda elements-failures.parquet -r md json txt -o elements`

+As above, and also writes reports to `elements.md`, `elements.json`, and `elements.txt`.

 ### SEE ALSO